 Self Directed Education in Community

-Pathfinder will be a dynamic learning community supporting self-directed education starting out serving the needs of ages 5-14.*
+Pathfinder is a dynamic and self-governing learning community supporting self-directed education for ages 5-14.*

 Each member will be:

 - responsible for their choices, actions, & education,

 - and empowered to participate in fair and transparent school governance.

 We value the human rights of all people, including children.